FluxOps

 The Congestion screen functions as a Situational Awareness layer, providing at-a-glance visibility into pressure points without introducing decision-making complexity.

-Data is structured around Operational Impact and downstream consequences, allowing teams to quickly assess risk propagation across flights, staff, and partner airports.
+Data is structured around Operational Impact and Downstream consequences, allowing teams to quickly assess risk propagation across flights, staff, and partner airports.

 Situational Awareness UI